wardle/hermes/README.md

 In the United Kingdom, you can download a distribution from NHS Digital using the [TRUD service](https://isd.digital.nhs.uk).

-`hermes` also provides automated downloads.
-Currently this is only for the UK, because I don't have access to any other national release centre. `hermes` is designed with an extensible system to provide automated downloads, so could quite easily be adapted to support other release centres.
+`hermes` also provides automated downloads for a range of distributions worldwide.

 If you've downloaded a distribution manually, import using one of these commands: